ejakah/Amc-individual-lab/README.md

 # Project Description:
-This project aims to demonstrate the deployment of a web application to the cloud utilizing modern DevOps practices, such as creating Virtual Private Cloud (VPC).
+This project aims to demonstrate the deployment of a web application to the cloud utilizing modern DevOps practices, such as creating a Virtual Private Cloud (VPC).
 The application will be hosted on a Kubernetes cluster and made accessible via a Kubernetes Load Balancer service with the integration of Ngrok.
 This project serves to exemplify the end-to-end deployment process, encompassing aspects such as code version control, containerization, and Kubernetes orchestration.